Can Social Security Be Garnished for Student Loans? (2026)

 Once an offset begins, it continues only until one of the following occurs:

-the loan is no longer in default,
+the loan is no longer in default (through rehabilitation, consolidation, or repayment),

 the benefit becomes fully protected, such as SSI.